-As the Holiday season approaches is worth noting many of us will be travelling and/or have family coming to visit and are likely to spend time talking on the phone with our relatives.
+As the Holiday season approaches are worth noting many of us will be traveling and/or have family coming to visit and are likely to spend time talking on the phone with our relatives.

 Now how much it is we talk on the phone during the holiday season?
-Well studies vary but go from 50% more to up to 200% more; what is clear is that we do use our phone more thru the season.
+Well, studies vary but go from 50% more to up to 200% more; what is clear is that we do use our phone more through the season.

 So what are the alternatives?
-If you are using VoIP chances are you are already paying a low rate for Canada wide calling.
-Which should address a big part, though reality is that Canada and its ever Cosmopolitan Metropolis does have a large population with family ties overseas.
+If you are using VoIP phone chances are you are already paying a low rate for Canada wide calling.
+This should address a big part, though the reality is that Canada and its ever Cosmopolitan Metropolis does have a large population with family ties overseas.

 Here we’ll review some of the better choices Canadians have:

-– Skype: The ability of being able to make calls from a laptop, smartphone or game console make Skype a very popular alternative.
+– Skype: The ability to be able to make calls from a laptop, smartphone or game console make Skype a very popular alternative.
 Though sometimes costs may not be the best, depending on where are you calling and to the type of number.
-There are Skype enabled IP Phones in the market and you can purchase Skype credits for calling.
+There are Skype-enabled IP Phones in the market and you can purchase Skype credits for calling.
 Skype is a good alternative for those technically savvy and can also use video-calling.

 – VoIP Much: VoIP Much offers a Home Phone that includes North America calling and in addition to that for an extra $5 you can get an add-on for calling to different parts of the world.
-Currently VoIP Much have, Americas Option (all Caribbean & Central/South America), Europe Option and Asia Option.
-In some cases the package covers both landline and mobile.
+Currently, VoIP Much has, Americas Option (all Caribbean & Central/South America), Europe Option and Asia Option.
+In some cases, the package covers both landline and mobile.
 This is a very simple add on and requires no changes to dial an outgoing number.
 Simply dial.

 – Phone Power: The Home Phone from Phone Power comes with North American minutes included along with 60 international free calling minutes.
 While is unlikely those 60 free minutes will suffice for the holiday season, they are a nice addition.
-To use them you just have to be sure the number you are dialling is mentioned in the list of countries.
-Phone Power is generally a good provider and will have low rates to different destinations, but if you’ll be calling overseas quite frequently you may want to consider a International Calling plan or having a long distance provider.
+To use them you just have to be sure the number you are dialing is mentioned in the list of countries.
+Phone Power is generally a good provider and will have low rates to different destinations, but if you’ll be calling overseas quite frequently you may want to consider an International Calling plan or having a long-distance provider.